 By Judiciary Commission

 The Louisiana Judiciary Commission has opened an investigation into Shreveport City Judge Sheva M. Sims, taking depositions in Shreveport this week.
-At least four assistant clerks from the Shreveport City Clerk’s office received subpoena from Lantz Savage, Assistant Special Counsel of the Judiciary Commission to appear for sworn statements under oath.
+At least four assistant clerks from the Shreveport City Clerk’s office received subpoena from Lantz Savage, Assistant Special Counsel of the Judiciary Commission to appear for sworn statements under oath, also some Private investigators working to crack the case.
 Additionally at least one member (or former member) of the Shreveport City Marshal’s office has also been questioned about Judge Sims.

 Sims was elected as Shreveport City Judge in 2011, winning a close election against Shanté Wells.
 Sim’s has previously conducted unsuccessful races for the Shreveport City Council.
 Her term is up for re-election in the fall of 2015, and she is expected to draw at least one formidable opposition candidate.